Written by Natalie AsmussenUpdated on April 27, 2026

 Call center software naturally varies in features, integrations, and pricing.
 To not overwhelm you with too much information, we narrowed down the scope of this comparison to the most important inbound and outbound features for SMBs.

-7 Best Call Center Software for Small Businesses
+What Is the Best Call Center Software for Small Business in 2026?

 #1: CloudTalk

-CloudTalk is the next generation of AI-powered business calling software for SME customer-facing sales and support teams.
+CloudTalk is an AI-powered business calling software for SME customer-facing sales and support teams.
 Since 2016, CloudTalk has helped 4,000+ businesses turn conversations into conversions.

 Boasting 160+ international numbers and 35+ of the most desirable CRM, Helpdesk, and BI one-click integrations, 24/7 customer support, and 1-day onboarding, making customer experience your biggest competitive advantage is easier than ever.